openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 where:

-  - resumption_psk_length is by default the key_length (length of the encryption key of the EDHOC AEAD algorithm of the selected cipher suite) of the session in which the EDHOC_Exporter is called.
+  * resumption_psk_length is by default the key_length (length of the encryption key of the EDHOC AEAD algorithm of the selected cipher suite) of the session in which the EDHOC_Exporter is called.

-  - id_cred_psk_length is by default 2.
+  * id_cred_psk_length is by default 2.

 A peer that has successfully completed an EDHOC session, regardless of the used authentication method, MUST generate a resumption key to use for the next resumption in the present "session series", as long as it supports PSK resumption.
-To guarantee that both peers share the same resumption key, when a session is run using rPSK_i as a resumption key
+To guarantee that both peers share the same resumption key, when a session is run using rPSK_i as a resumption key:

-  - The Initiator can delete rPSK_i after having successfully verified EDHOC message_4.
+  * The Initiator can delete rPSK_i after having successfully verified EDHOC message_4.
     In this case, the Responder will have derived the next rPSK_(i+1), which the Initiator can know for sure, upon receiving EDHOC message_4.

-  - The Responder can delete rPSK_(i-1), if any, after having successfully sent EDHOC message_4.
+  * The Responder can delete rPSK_(i-1), if any, after having successfully sent EDHOC message_4.
     That is, upon receiving EDHOC message_3, the Responder knows for sure that the other peer did derive rPSK_i at the end of the previous session in the "session series", thus making it safe to delete the previous resumption key rPSK_(i-1).